perusio/commerce-order-counter/README.md

 Besides that you need to add to your `settings.php`:

-    // Make the module use my order counter scheme.
+    // Make the module use my order numbering scheme.
     $conf['CommerceOrderCounterClass'] = 'YourCommerceOrderCounter';

 where `YourCommerceOrderCounter` is the name of your class implementing